Introduction

 How will traffic be managed during the project?

-Due to the depth of excavations required around the Junction 26 roundabout, there will be a complete closure of Junction 26 and the A38 link road (from J26 to Foxmoor Business Park) for approximately 14 weeks from 16 June to mid to late September.
+Due to the depth of excavations required around the Junction 26 roundabout, there will be a complete closure of Junction 26 and the A38 link road (from J26 to Foxmoor Business Park) from 15 June to late September.

 What about access to Foxmoor Business Park?